codenamexanz/ITBSpeedrunnerMod/README.md

 ## How to Use
   - When starting a game from Lobby, you will spawn in front of the ladder with moth jelly there!
-  - FOR WHEN PRACTICE MOD ALLOWED: Above the list of mods, there is a toggle for activating the VHS/Hands detector, white = ON!
+  - Above the list of mods, there is a toggle for activating the VHS/Hands detector, white = ON!

 ## Questions/Issues
-If you have any questions or issues feel free to contact @Xanz on discord
+If you have any questions or issues feel free to contact Xanz on discord

 ## Details of things you're installing